KenT2/tboplayer/README.md

 There should now be a directory 'KenT2-tboplayer-xxxx' in your home directory.
 Rename the directory to tboplayer

-Open the tboplayer directory and from a terminal opened in THIS directory:
+Open a terminal window and type:

-	python tboplayer.py
+        python /path/to/tboplayer.py

 TBOPlayer is developed on Raspbian Wheezy with python 2.7